 After the establishment of James Fort, the settlers quickly spread eastward into a small area called “New Towne.”
 Jamestown was the focal point of the Virginia colony and developed into a thriving port town.
 Thousands of colonists would arrive and depart as tobacco fueled the quickly-expanding population.

 In the 1620s, representative government took hold, and the town grew into “James Cittie,” where legislative business demanded infrastructure such as inns and taverns.
 Surveyor William Claiborne mapped out the area east of the fort, and colonists built more substantial homes and large shoreline warehouses there.
 Even as the colony grew beyond Jamestown, many of the wealthy plantation owners retained property in the town.
 Although portions of the town were burned during Bacon’s Rebellion in 1676, Jamestown remained the capital until another fire led to its move in 1699 to Middle Plantation, known today as Williamsburg.

-The town gradually consolidated into single landholders such as the Ambler family, whose plantation house stood in the center of the town.
-Houses were pulled town as the island gradually converted to farmland.
-In 1861 Confederate forces graded more of the town’s remains to build an earthen fort for a cannon battery.
+By the 1750s, the town had gradually consolidated into single landholdings such as those belonging to the Travis and Ambler families, whose plantation house stood in the center of the town.
+These houses were then pulled down as the island gradually converted to farmland.
+In 1861, Confederate forces graded more of the town’s remains to build an earthen fort for a cannon battery.
 Just after the Civil War, the Ambler House burned.

 Today, those walls and the ruins of the Ambler House still stand in New Towne.
-Visitors can see many of the town sites interpreted with signage explaining the diversity of industry, economy, and people who lived in New Towne in the 1600s.
+Right next to the ruins are the archaeological remnants of William Pierce’s 17th-century property, which is now called the Angela site.
+Visitors can see many of the other town sites interpreted with signage explaining the diversity of industry, economy, and people who lived in New Towne in the 1600s.